below/HelloSilicon/README.md

 ## Chapter 4

-Besides the changes that are common, we face a new issue which is described in the book in Chapter 5: Darwin does not like `LSR X1, =symbol`, we will get the error `ld: Absolute addressing not allowed in arm64 code`.
+Besides the common changes, we face a new issue which is described in the book in Chapter 5: Darwin does not like `LSR X1, =symbol`, it will produce the error `ld: Absolute addressing not allowed in arm64 code`.
 If we use `ASR X1, symbol`, as suggested in Chapter 3 of the book, our data has to be in the read-only `.text` section.
 In this sample however, we want writable data.

 The [Apple Documentation](https://developer.apple.com/library/archive/documentation/DeveloperTools/Conceptual/MachOTopics/1-Articles/x86_64_code.html#//apple_ref/doc/uid/TP40005044-SW1) tells us that on Darwin:
 > All large or possibly nonlocal data is accessed indirectly through a global offset table (GOT) entry.
 The GOT entry is accessed directly using RIP-relative addressing.

 And by default, on Darwin all data contained in the `.data` section, where data is writeable, is "possibly nonlocal".

 The full answer can be found [here](https://reverseengineering.stackexchange.com/a/15324):
 > The `ADRP` instruction loads the address of the 4KB page anywhere in the +/-4GB (33 bits) range of the current instruction (which takes 21 high bits of the offset).
 This is denoted by the `@PAGE` operator. then, we can either use `LDR` or `STR` to read or write any address inside that page or `ADD` to to calculate the final address using the remaining 12 bits of the offset (denoted by `@PAGEOFF`).

 So this:

 ```
 	LDR	X1, =outstr // address of output string